jlwalkerlg/blog/content/posts/software-development/brain-dump-ddd-and-clean-architecture.md

 }
 ```

-However, this feels a little dirty because constructors are meant primarily to initialise the object’s values.
+However, this feels a little dirty because constructors are meant primarily to initialise the object's values.
 It would be cleaner to calculate values outside of the constructor and pass them in, for example by using a static factory method.

 ### Benefit #4: Async methods.

-Following on from the above, constructors can’t be async, so if the method on the service that calculates the value is async, we’d either have to force it to be synchronous, or use a static factory method instead, like so.
+Following on from the above, constructors can't be async, so if the method on the service that calculates the value is async, we'd either have to force it to be synchronous, or use a static factory method instead, like so.

 ```csharp
 public class User : Entity<UserId>